open/close all folders

 - Some believe that a ship travelling at warp magnifies its visual appearance several times over, which is why the Klingon ship seems to be half the size of the sun in The Voyage Home

-- The original King Kong was taller in the city than on Skull Island.
+- The ape in King Kong (1933) is taller in the city than on Skull Island.
 The life-size hand and head replicas were also not to the same scale.

 - Star Trek: The Next Generation was notorious for changing the apparent and/or relative size of ships from episode to episode.
-This was primarily because of two things: First, they actually had two models of the ship built, which were different sizes (and shapes) and they reused stock footage like mad.
-Second, because of the motion control done ships were composited together anyway, so they were free to scale them as much as they felt they could get away with.
-The other problem is that there are no reference points in space.
+This was primarily because of two things: first, they actually had two models of the ship built, which were different sizes (and shapes) and they reused stock footage like mad; and second, because of the motion control done ships were composited together anyway, so they were free to scale them as much as they felt they could get away with.
+Another problem is that there are no reference points in space.
 As a result Klingon ships of the exact same type ranged from a few times larger than shuttles to a few times larger than the Enterprise itself (though they're canonically half its size) depending on where they were relative to the camera.
+While it was eventually established that there are at least three different types of Klingon ships that are identical in appearance but wildly different in size, that still fails to explain away all such discrepancies.

 - The opening titles to Star Trek: Voyager include a sequence where Voyager is seen reflected off a gas giant's rings.
 The Voyager would need to be several thousand kilometers in length for this to occur.
 Even if it wasn't a gas giant, it would need to be much, much larger than its canonical length.